 Mekabu: It is the flowering sprout at the base of wakame.
 Fresh mekabu, available only in spring in the shops.
 It is added to salads or soups to enhance the slimy texture.

-Wakame is a low-claorie and low-fat seafood.
+Wakame is a low-calorie and low-fat seafood.
 It holds just 45 calories in 100 grams, slightly more than that of nori (35 calories).

-It composes algae polysaccharides (alginic acid), pigments and trace elements which may have anticancer properties.
-These compounds have been known to possess antiviral activities and work to help maintaining cardiovascular health.
+It is composed of algae polysaccharides (alginic acid), pigments, and trace elements which may have anticancer properties.
+These compounds have been known to possess antiviral activities and work to help maintain cardiovascular health.

-Wakame is very nutritious seaweeds with easily-digestible and bio-available protein and minerals.
-In the traditional Japanese medicine, wakame is recognised as "food and medicine combined in one".
+Wakame is a very nutritious seaweed with easily digestible and bio-available protein and minerals.
+In traditional Japanese medicine, wakame is recognized as "food and medicine combined in one".
 Its daily consumption is believed to purify the blood.

-Unlike nori, wakame seaweed consists only a moderate amounts of vitamin-A. 100 g of wakame contains 360 IU or 12 % of daily recommeneded levels of vitamin-A. Vitamin-A is essential for mucosal health and integrity of cell membranes.
+Unlike nori, wakame seaweed consists of only a moderate amount of vitamin-A. 100 g of wakame contains 360 IU or 12 % of daily recommended levels of vitamin A .
+Vitamin A is essential for mucosal health and the integrity of cell membranes.
 It is also required by the special cells (rods) in the retina for night vision.
-Consumption of natural vegetables and fruits rich in vitamin-A and flavonoids are also known to help the body protect from lung and oral cancers.
+Consumption of natural vegetables and fruits rich in vitamin A and flavonoids are also known to help the body protect from lung and oral cancers.

 It is an excellent source of B-complex vitamins such as folates-49%, riboflavin-19%, niacin-10%, thiamin-5% of daily allowance (DA).
 Sufficient folates in the diet may help prevent neural tube defects in newborns.

-Unlike in nori, wakame consists of very small amounts (5 mg or 8% of daily recommended levels) of vitamin-C. Vitamin-C is a water-soluble antioxidant which helps in the boosting of immunity and equips the human body to combat against infectious agents.
+Unlike in nori, wakame consists of very small amounts (5 mg or 8% of daily recommended levels) of vitamin C. This vitamin is a water-soluble antioxidant that helps in the boosting of immunity and equips the human body to combat infectious agents.

 Just as in nori, wakame seaweed is also an important sea-vegetable source of EPA (0.186 g/100 g of 20:5 n-3, Eicosapantonoic acid), a omega-3 fatty acid.